Paroxysmisch/genome-assembly/dissertation/main.typ

 + Survey the feasibility of end-to-end neural genome assembly, by testing @pgan on a simplified genome assembly task.

 == Training, validation, and testing datasets <sec:datasets>
-@fig:dataset_summary provides details for the (maternal) chromosomes (and specifically the regions within them) used for training, validation, and testing.
+@fig:dataset_summary provides details for the (maternal) chromosomes (and specifically the regions within them) used for training, validation, and testing (experiment hyperparameters in @app:layout-hyperparameters).

 The real-life overlap graphs for chromosomes chosen, for both training and evaluation, often consist of complex tangles, and are thus the most challenging to assemble.
 An acrocentric chromosome is one where the centromere, the region of a chromosome that holds sister chromatids together, is not located centrally on the chromosome, but towards one end.
 We utilize both non-acrocentric, and acrocentric chromosomes, as acrocentric chromosomes contain @rdna arrays @rdna-acrocentric harboring long tandem repeats that lead to distinct graph artifacts.